WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/emaiL-one-week-before.md

 Please [read through the onboarding document](https://doi.org/10.6084/m9.figshare.23280815) as this will help you ease your way into WEHI.

 I will be adding your student email to the WEHI system so you can gain access to our Sharepoint/Teams.
 This is temporary as you will be given a WEHI email address via Workday.

-Workday is the Human Resources software tool at WEHI.
-You will receive an email from Workday and will need to fill in all the forms before you start.
-You may not receive the Workday email before your start date.
-This is OK, you will just need to wait and use your student email for the time being.
-Please also note that there is a Workday FAQ you can find in the FAQ below.

 Here are a few things you can do before you start: